 Why You’ll Love This Yogurt Caesar Dressing

-- No Anchovies: We get that savory depth from Worcestershire sauce instead of whole fish, making this pantry-friendly.
+- No Anchovies We get that savory depth from Worcestershire sauce instead of whole fish, making this pantry-friendly.

-- Egg-Free & Mayo-Free: Traditional recipes use raw egg yolks or heavy mayo.
+- Egg-Free & Mayo-Free Traditional recipes use raw egg yolks or heavy mayo.
 This uses yogurt for a lighter, gut-friendly base.

-- Quick Prep: No blender or food processor needed—just a whisk and a bowl.
+- Quick Prep No blender or food processor needed—just a whisk and a bowl.

 Ingredients for the Healthy Caesar Dressing

-- Worcestershire Sauce: This adds the classic umami flavor usually provided by anchovies.
+- Worcestershire Sauce This adds the classic umami flavor usually provided by anchovies.

-- Dijon Mustard: This acts as an emulsifier to help the oil and vinegar stay mixed.
+- Dijon Mustard This acts as an emulsifier to help the oil and vinegar stay mixed.

-Preparing the Caesar Dressing Recipe
+Preparing the Healthy Caesar Dressing Recipe

-- Prepare the Garlic: Smash or press the garlic clove.
+- Prepare the Garlic Smash or press the garlic clove.
 Let it sit in the lemon juice for a minute to take the sharp edge off the raw flavor.

-- Whisk the Base: Add the yogurt, olive oil, and Dijon mustard to your bowl or jar.
+- Whisk the Base Add the yogurt, olive oil, and Dijon mustard to your bowl or jar.
 Whisk until the oil is fully blended into the yogurt.

-- Add Seasoning: Stir in the red wine vinegar, Worcestershire sauce, and black pepper.
+- Add Seasoning Stir in the red wine vinegar, Worcestershire sauce, and black pepper.

-- Emulsify: Whisk vigorously until the dressing looks glossy and smooth.
+- Emulsify Whisk vigorously until the dressing looks glossy and smooth.

-- Chill: Let the dressing sit in the fridge for at least ten minutes to let the flavors meld.
+- Chill Let the dressing sit in the fridge for at least ten minutes to let the flavors meld.

 Storing for the Work Week

 To keep your lunches fresh from Monday through Friday, store the dressing in a glass mason jar with a tight lid.
 Since this recipe uses yogurt instead of raw eggs, it stays fresh in the refrigerator for up to five days.
 If you notice any natural separation, just give the jar a quick shake before pouring it over your greens.
-For the best texture, keep the dressing and the salad components in separate containers until you are ready to eat at your desk
+For the best texture, keep the dressing and the salad components in separate containers until you are ready to eat at your desk.

-There are other great sauces and dressings on my site!
+Try some of the other great sauces and dressings on my site!

 Want to save or adapt this recipe using AI?
 Use the buttons below.